 ARK’s investment philosophy

-The Nikko AM ARK Disruptive Innovation Strategy aims for long-term capital growth by actively managing a concentrated portfolio of public equity securities of companies that are relevant to the theme of disruptive innovation.
-The portfolio represents ARK’s highest-conviction investment ideas in the areas of Genomic Revolution, Industrial Innovation, Next Generation Internet and Fintech.
+The Nikko AM ARK Disruptive Innovation Strategy aims for long-term capital growth by actively managing a portfolio of high-conviction stocks that are relevant to the theme of disruptive innovation.
+The portfolio represents ARK’s highest-conviction investment ideas in the areas of Industrial Innovation, Genomics Innovation, Next-Generation Internet, and Fintech Innovation.
 The strategy invests in the leaders, enablers, and beneficiaries of disruptive technologies.

 The strategy is benchmark agnostic.
 It will invest in companies across multiple sectors and geographies.
-Portfolios will include issuers across all capitalisations with low overlap with traditional broad market indices.
+Portfolios will include issuers across all capitalizations with low overlap with traditional broad market indices.

 The strategy is driven by ARK’s unique research process, which incorporates an open research architecture (“Open Research Ecosystem”) designed to gain a deeper understanding of quickly changing themes.